Custom reports are available on the Enterprise plan.

 - Deals table

-Each table is split by two subcategories: Dimensions and Measures
+Each table is split into two subcategories: Dimensions and Measures.

-The fields that you want to calculate which will align to a specific dimension
+Measures are fields that you want to calculate which will align to a specific dimension.

 If you’re wondering what each measure means, you can hover over the little “I” icon at each for more information.

 Custom reports give you valuable insights into your customers to help you make better business decisions.
 Some use cases of custom reports include:

 - See a list of a contact's engagement behaviors segmented by campaign/automation attributes (ie: campaign name)

 - See the average commitment time of a contact who unsubscribed for a particular campaign/automation

 - See the opens of an automation email, filtered by custom contact field value in a specific date range